-In 1888, brothers James and John Griffiths were granted title to allotment 87 consisting of 184 acres of land near what is now Ferndale Road.
-The land was first selected, licenced, and leased by William Tyner.
-See page 37 for details on Tyners land transactions.
-In July 1888, the brothers took over the lease from Tyner, and in August were granted title.
+In 1888, James Griffiths was granted title to allotment 87 consisting of 184 acres of land near what is now Ferndale Road.
+The land was first selected by William Tyner in 1877 but Griffiths took over the lease before being granted title.

-Tyner may have called the simple timber cottage that he built on the property "Ferndale" and Griffiths kept the name.
-When the brothers took over the property, they moved the cottage to a new site near the creek and for many years it served as the manager's residence.
+It appears that Tyner may have called the simple timber cottage that he built on the property

+"Ferndale" and Griffiths kept the name.
+When Griffiths took over the property, he moved the cottage to a new site near the creek and for many years it served as the manager's residence.

-It has been reported that in 1889, a magnificent three-storey Swiss style home was constructed which had 17 main rooms including 11 bedrooms.
+In 1889, in front of the cottage, Griffiths constructed a magnificent three storey Swiss style home which had 17 main rooms including 11 bedrooms.
 These were complemented by three bathrooms, three studies, numerous laundries, workrooms and maid's quarters.
-However, a Probate application in 1925 listed the house as only 20 years old.

 Lighting for the house was initially kerosene lamps.
-Larger rooms had fixed lighting and other rooms portable lights.
-Not long before his death, James Griffiths had a generator installed with batteries in preparation for electric lighting.
+The larger rooms had fixed lighting and other rooms had portable lights.
+Not long before his death, Griffiths had a generator installed with batteries in preparation for electric lighting.